PTC-CMC/phospholipid_simulation_scripts/README.md

 # Screening Template
-Skeleton code for systematically initializing and equilibrating systems
+Skeleton code for systematically initializing, equilibrating, and analyzing systems
 1. `initialize.py`
     * Use mBuild to construct systems based on composition and parameters specified
     * Briefly equilibrate via EM, NVT, NPT